Dental Implants

 What are dental implants made of?

-Dental implants are made of Titanium which is a bio-inert and bio-compatible material.
+Dental implants are made of Titanium, which is a bio-inert and bio-compatible material.
 It is accepted by the jaw bone and heals very predictably.
 Titanium implants have been in use for many years and are both safe and long-lasting.
 A newer type of dental implants made of Zirconia are also available.
-Zirconia dental implants, marketed as ‘meta-free’, are alternatives to Titanium implants, however there are no long term studies regarding their efficacy or success.
-We provide both types of dental implants, although over 99% are Titanium.
+Zirconia dental implants are made of ceramic and are marketed as a ‘metal-free’ alternative to Titanium implants, though there are no long term studies regarding their efficacy or success.
+We provide both types of dental implants, although over 99% of our patients choose Titanium.